-If you love to dip, try this simple three-ingredient savory mustard dipping sauce.
+Try this simple, three-ingredient savory mustard dipping sauce if you love to dip.
 Perfect for just about anything, my mustard dipping sauce is one of my favorite dips.
 Asparagus recipe included.

 Jump to:

 Stone-ground mustard consists of partially ground brown mustard seeds and is often made with vinegar instead of wine.
-The coarse grind of the seeds and the wine, however, provides a fabulously savory flavor.
+However, the coarse grind of the seeds and the wine provide a fabulously savory flavor.

 Even though I prefer stone-ground mustard for this mustard dipping sauce recipe, feel free to use your favorite mustard blend.